fabrizioT/bCombat/readme.txt

 +   GDSN
 +   willywonka

-A final thanks to the talented and dedicated people who over time inspired this work:
+A final thanks to talented and dedicated modders who over time inspired this work:

 +   TonyRanger
 +   Kronzky